albert-tarkaa/SUPER-App/frontend/README.md

    ```bash
       npx expo start
    ```
+5. Press s to switch to `Using Expo Go` if the application is running on Development mode.

-5. Scan the QR code to run the app locally using the Expo Go mobile app installed on your Android device or by using Android studio
+6. Scan the QR code to run the app locally using the Expo Go mobile app installed on your Android device or by using Android studio

 ## To build for Android